BlasBenito/collinear/README.md

 - **Bivariate correlation for numeric and categorical predictors**:
-  Pearson and Spearman correlation methods for pairs of numeric predictors, and Cramer’s V for pairs of categorical predictors.
+  Pearson and Spearman correlation methods for pairs of numeric predictors, and Cramer's V for pairs of categorical predictors.
 - **Variance Inflation Factor analysis (VIF)**: to identify predictors that are linear combinations of other predictors.
 - **Target encoding of categorical predictors**: to convert them to